-- 1Something, especially a building, that is very large and is considered unsightly: the shopping center, a multistory monstrosity of raw concreteMore example sentences
+- 1A thing, especially a building, which is very large and unsightly: the shopping centre, a multi-storey monstrosity of raw concreteMore example sentences

 - We are losing faith especially when we see a monstrosity of a building going up at the corner of Coronation Street and Mucurapo Road, which we understand is an illegal structure.

 - And yet the building is a monstrosity, a gaping hole in the middle of town, hostile to the needs of its neighbors and inhabitants alike.

 - 1.1A grossly malformed animal or plant.More example sentences

 - Changes to homeotic genes cause monstrosities (two heads, a leg where an eye should be, etc.); they do not change an amphibian into a reptile, for example.